squaresLab/genprog4java/README.md

 clegoues.genprog4java.main.Configuration

 You must, at minimum, provide:

 * javaVM - path to java

 * libs - classpath to compile the project

 * targetClassName - fully-qualified class name (with package), no .java at the end, OR a .txt file with a list of such class names (when multiple files are to be considered for repair), one per line

-Although the other options are, well, optional, you probably want to set a large number of them, like sourceDir and seed.
+Although the other options are, well, optional, you probably want to set a large number of them, like seed.

 Individual classes also have individual configure methods; you can search for them to find more options.
 It is on The List to make this less ridiculous.